Hormone Testing and Interpretation for Male Infertility

 Follicle-Stimulating Hormone (FSH) and male infertility

 FSH is a hormone made in the brain that tells the testicles to make sperm.
-A normal FSH is generally considered to be between 1.0 and 7.0 MIU/mL.
+A normal FSH is generally considered to be between 1.0 and 7.6 MIU/mL.

 Low FSH Levels

 If the FSH level is too low, then the brain may not be sending the correct signals to the testicles to make sperm.
-There are a number of reasons the FSH may be low.
+There are a number of reasons why the FSH may be low.
 One is the use of androgens (such as testosterone injections, anabolic steroids, and prohormones), which can suppress the secretion of FSH.
 Rare causes of excess androgens in the body can include androgen-secreting tumors or overactivity of the adrenal glands (such as congenital adrenal hyperplasia).
-Some men are born without the cells that produce FSH (an example of this is the condition called Kallman’s syndrome).
+Some men are born without the cells that produce FSH (an example of this is Kallman’s syndrome).
 Damage to the pituitary gland from previous surgery, trauma, or radiation can also decrease FSH production.

 High FSH Levels